Heico Corporation (NYSE:HEI) Chairman Sells $17,985,035.00 in Stock

-Heico Corporation (NYSE:HEI – Get Free Report) Chairman Laurans A. Mendelson sold 56,300 shares of the stock in a transaction on Tuesday, July 15th.
-The shares were sold at an average price of $319.45, for a total value of $17,985,035.00.
-Following the completion of the transaction, the chairman directly owned 1,253,127 shares in the company, valued at $400,311,420.15.
-This trade represents a 4.30% decrease in their position.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Heico Corporation (NYSE:HEI – Get Free Report) Chairman Laurans A. Mendelson sold 56,300 shares of the company’s stock in a transaction dated Tuesday, July 15th.
+The shares were sold at an average price of $319.45, for a total transaction of $17,985,035.00.
+Following the completion of the transaction, the chairman owned 1,253,127 shares in the company, valued at approximately $400,311,420.15.
+This trade represents a 4.30% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.

 Heico Stock Performance

-Heico (NYSE:HEI – Get Free Report) last announced its earnings results on Tuesday, May 27th.
-The aerospace company reported $1.12 earnings per share for the quarter, topping the consensus estimate of $1.03 by $0.09.
-Heico had a net margin of 14.54% and a return on equity of 15.88%.
-The business had revenue of $1.10 billion during the quarter, compared to the consensus estimate of $1.06 billion.
-During the same quarter in the prior year, the firm earned $0.88 earnings per share.
+Heico (NYSE:HEI – Get Free Report) last issued its earnings results on Tuesday, May 27th.
+The aerospace company reported $1.12 EPS for the quarter, beating analysts’ consensus estimates of $1.03 by $0.09.
+The firm had revenue of $1.10 billion for the quarter, compared to the consensus estimate of $1.06 billion.
+Heico had a return on equity of 15.88% and a net margin of 14.54%.
 The business’s quarterly revenue was up 14.9% compared to the same quarter last year.
-As a group, analysts expect that Heico Corporation will post 4.2 earnings per share for the current year.
+During the same quarter in the previous year, the company posted $0.88 earnings per share.
+On average, sell-side analysts predict that Heico Corporation will post 4.2 earnings per share for the current fiscal year.

 Heico Increases Dividend

-Several hedge funds have recently made changes to their positions in the business.
-Union Bancaire Privee UBP SA acquired a new stake in shares of Heico during the second quarter worth about $1,224,000.
-Global Trust Asset Management LLC boosted its stake in shares of Heico by 145.2% during the second quarter.
-Global Trust Asset Management LLC now owns 4,610 shares of the aerospace company’s stock worth $1,512,000 after buying an additional 2,730 shares during the period.
-Moody Lynn & Lieberson LLC boosted its stake in shares of Heico by 1.4% during the second quarter.
-Moody Lynn & Lieberson LLC now owns 4,230 shares of the aerospace company’s stock worth $1,387,000 after buying an additional 60 shares during the period.
-Novem Group acquired a new stake in shares of Heico during the second quarter worth about $235,000.
-Finally, Congress Asset Management Co. raised its holdings in Heico by 366.0% during the second quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in HEI.
+Union Bancaire Privee UBP SA acquired a new stake in Heico during the second quarter worth $1,224,000.
+Global Trust Asset Management LLC lifted its holdings in shares of Heico by 145.2% during the second quarter.
+Global Trust Asset Management LLC now owns 4,610 shares of the aerospace company’s stock valued at $1,512,000 after acquiring an additional 2,730 shares during the period.
+Moody Lynn & Lieberson LLC boosted its stake in shares of Heico by 1.4% in the 2nd quarter.
+Moody Lynn & Lieberson LLC now owns 4,230 shares of the aerospace company’s stock valued at $1,387,000 after purchasing an additional 60 shares in the last quarter.
+Novem Group bought a new stake in shares of Heico in the 2nd quarter worth about $235,000.
+Finally, Congress Asset Management Co. increased its position in shares of Heico by 366.0% during the 2nd quarter.
 Congress Asset Management Co. now owns 308,457 shares of the aerospace company’s stock worth $101,174,000 after purchasing an additional 242,264 shares in the last quarter.
-Institutional investors and hedge funds own 27.12% of the company’s stock.
+Institutional investors own 27.12% of the company’s stock.

 HEICO Corporation, through its subsidiaries, designs, manufactures, and sells aerospace, defense, and electronic related products and services in the United States and internationally.
 Its Flight Support Group segment provides jet engine and aircraft component replacement parts; thermal insulation blankets and parts; renewable/reusable insulation systems; and specialty components.